funny233-github/MCLauncher/README.md

 To enhance manage with launcher, follow these steps:

-1. Make sure you are already selected and installed mod loader use `launcher install <version> --fabric <fabric_loader_version>` command.
+1. Ensure you have installed Fabric via:
+   `launcher install <minecraft_version> --fabric <fabric_loader_version>`
-2. Find Mod name which you want from modrinth, the Mod name always in the end with url such as `https://modrinth.com/mod/fabric-api`, the `fabric-api` is Mod name.
+2. Find Mod name which you want from Modrinth, the Mod name always in the end with URL such as `https://modrinth.com/mod/fabric-api`, the `fabric-api` is Mod name.
 3. Add a Mod: Run `launcher mod add <mod_name>`.
 4. Remove a Mod: Run `launcher mod remove <mod_name>`
 5. Update All Mod which in `config.toml`: Run `launcher mod update`